-10 In particular, we take as given the capital and labor force of the firm when considering its choice of organizational form, even though the tax incentives affecting investment and hiring decisions differ for corporate vs. non-corporate firms.
-For example, Pirttilä and Selin (2011) find that the introduction of the dual tax system in Finland led to an increase in taxable capital income of the self-employed, and Harju and Kosonen (2012), who also study Finland, find that reducing the tax rate for non-corporate businesses increased the turnover of firms.
+9 In particular, we take as given the capital and labor force of the firm when considering its choice of organizational form, even though the tax incentives affecting investment and hiring decisions differ for corporate vs. non-corporate firms.
+For example, Pirttilä and Selin (2011) find that the introduction of the dual tax system in Finland led to an increase in taxable capital income of the self-employed.

-11 Main sources: Lodin et al. (2009), Sørensen (2008).
+10 Main sources: Lodin et al. (2009), Sørensen (2008).

-- a) a payroll tax, with a rate equal to 22.9% in 2009 applied to wage costs.
-12 - b) a municipal income tax, at a rate between 28% and 34% across municipalities.
-13 - c) a slightly-progressive central government income tax, at rates of 0%, 20% and 25%.
+11 The payroll tax for self-employed non-corporate business owners is slightly lower than that for employees (23.9% in 2009).
+Up to a certain earnings level, SEK 429,500 in 2009, higher payroll tax payments make the b) a municipal income tax, at a rate between 28% and 34% across municipalities.12 c) a slightly-progressive central government income tax, at rates of 0%, 20% and 25%.